-Your server should take two command line arguments: a port number and a directory, which will be the root of the web filesystem.
+Your server should take two command line arguments: a port number and a directory, in that order, which will be the root of the web filesystem.

 Implement all the portions of RFC 2616 that are REQUIRED of an HTTP server, plus persistence of connection.
 RFC 2616 can be found at http://datatracker.ietf.org/doc/rfc2616/